 Then, a meta-analysis in 1997 found no significant sex differences across 49 studies of the corpus callosum.

 Finally, a study in 2003 in India showed that in Indian brains, the corpus callosum is longer in males than in females and that it increases with age in males, but not in females.

 What these studies show is that measuring brain volumes, even in the same region, is complex and that variability with age, culture, and other factors muddies the waters significantly.
-And, the corpus callosum seems to be especially prone to neuroplasticity: musicians, for example, after much training, have been shown to have larger corpus callosa than non-musicians.
+Moreover, the corpus callosum seems to be especially prone to neuroplasticity: Musicians, for example, after much training, have been shown to have larger corpus callosa than non-musicians.

-And yet, when those first studies came out in 1982, many scientists and journalists were quick to tell a good just-so story: of course women have greater connectivity between their hemispheres – they think more holistically and intuitively.
-And of course men’s brains are more modular – they look for solutions to problems and focus on one thing at a time.
+And yet, when those first studies came out in 1982, many scientists and journalists were quick to tell a good just-so story: Of course women have greater connectivity between their hemispheres; they think more holistically and intuitively; of course men’s brains are more modular; they look for solutions to problems and focus on one thing at a time.

 But the truth is much more complicated and nuanced, of course.